Using Number Talks and Number Sense Routines across K–6

 After completion of module 1

 Module 3: Dialogic practices: Making sense of mathematics through quality talk

 Module 4: Dialogic practices: Making sense of mathematics through representations of student thinking

 Module 5: Orchestrating productive discussions: Open strategy sharing to targeted discussion

 by exploring a few of modules as part of a professional learning day.

-Late registration for Becoming Mathematicians: Using Number Talks & Number Sense Routines across K-6 is open for NSW Department of Education teachers and school leaders until the end of Term 1.
+Registration for Becoming Mathematicians: Using Number Talks & Number Sense Routines across K-6 is open for NSW Department of Education teachers and school leaders.

 You will need to consider the time commitment and discuss this learning opportunity with your principal and get their approval to participate.
 There is no cost associated with this professional learning.
 However, if casual relief is used, that will need to be covered by the school.